In this article

 - A lump-sum payment: You receive the entire value of your plan in a lump sum; no further payments will be made to you or your survivors.

 Choosing the right payment option is important, because the option you choose can affect the amount of benefit you ultimately receive.
 You'll want to consider all of your options carefully, and compare the benefit payment amounts under each option.
-Because so much may hinge on this decision, you may want to discuss your options with a financial advisor.
+Because so much may hinge on this decision, you may want to discuss your options with a financial and tax advisor.

 What are some advantages offered by defined benefit plans?

 - Defined benefit plans can be a major source of retirement income.
 They're generally designed to replace a certain percentage (e.g., 70 percent) of your preretirement income when combined with Social Security.